C5m7b4/c5-ts-fp/README.md

 ### Compare Binary Tries

 this is a function that will take two trees of data and tell you if they are equal or not

+### Tree

+this is a very basic Tree that I'm playing with right.
+I'll come back to this one later and implement some more functionality, but I would like to create some better trees first